jdiouris/circuit3D/README.md

 Then a 3D file can be generated and the OPENSCAD software can be used to obtain a stl file for the 3D printer.

 ## How to install the software?
 Download the project folder on your hard disk.
+Rename it as circuit3d.
 You must install Processing (https://processing.org/download/).
 Load circuit3d in processing and run the software.
 Important notice : this is a simple software and a work in progress (so there is absolutely no guarantee).

 ## Help